-Depth First Search (DFS [33]) is a distributed approximation of the classical depth-first search algorithm from where the name derives.
-The proposal follows a progress-based forwarding strategy like Greedy and the forwarding strategy takes place as follows: each node has a list in its local memory that contains the id of received packets.
-If a packet arrives in a node, its id is stored in this list.
+Depth first search (DFS [33]) is a distributed approximation of the classical depth-first search algorithm from where the name derives.
+The proposal follows a progress-based forwarding strategy like greedy and the forwarding strategy takes place as follows: each node has a list in its local memory that contains the id of received packets.
 If a packet arrives in a node, its id is stored in this list.
 If a packet id is not found in the local memory of a node, this node is marked as white; otherwise, if the packet id is present, the node is marked as gray (which means that it has received packet at least once).
 The process of visiting nodes coincides with sending packets between nodes.
 If a node receives a packet for the first time, it memorizes also the node that forwarded that packet.
 So, each node stores a list of tuples id, from, where id is the packet id and from is the node from which the packet arrived.